Elvis was born on this day in 1935, Tupelo, Mississippi

 Elvis looks lonely in the middle of that big field.

-Crowds will clamor up against such figures at all times.
+Crowds will clamor up against such figures.
 We are drawn to those who project Self in a fearless way.
 It opens up space for us to do the same.
-These singular figures will often respond by “entouraging up”, surrounding themselves with a Praetorian Guard of trusted friends and associates.
+Such figures allow things, they make space for things.
+These figures will often respond to fame by “entouraging up”, surrounding themselves with a Praetorian Guard of trusted friends and associates.
 The crowds will continue to push and jostle and grab and riot.
-These sui generis figures have the love of millions.

-But the overriding image behind the Mayhem of that crowd will be a person surrounded by a vast and endless space.
+But the overriding image behind the Mayhem and Noise of that crowd will be a person surrounded by a vast and endless space.